HiltonGiesenow/PoShMon/README.md

 * Added option for harddrive space to track by percent
 * Add a check for any invalid TestsToSkip
 * Fixed bug in Update-PoShMon

-0.9.2
-* Fixed bug in email output
-* Fixed bug with not terminating Remote sessions correctly

 See [here](https://github.com/HiltonGiesenow/PoShMon/wiki/Changelog) for full Changelog